Iola Stands Out

 - G&W Foods: Local grocery stores are pillars of our community.
-We’ve got a brand-new one, built in 2018, that brings healthy foods and local produce to our community.
+We have a brand-new one built in 2018, that brings healthy foods and local produce to our community.

 - Thrive Allen County: A local non-profit that provides key leadership on economic development, public health initiatives and community engagement—among a host of other issues—Iola Industries, along with the City of Iola and Allen County, has worked with Thrive Allen County to coordinate providing what businesses need to flourish.